 Florida is home to many species of imperiled birds.
 Most are considered imperiled because their habitat has been fragmented or eliminated by human development and agriculture.
-Habitat remaining, in many cases, is affected by human disturbance.
+The remaining habitat, in many cases, is affected by human disturbance.
 Whether resting on a mangrove island or nesting on a barrier island beach, these birds need their space, which is increasingly difficult to find.
-Audubon Florida legislative and policy staff are developing and pushing conservation land acquisition, management, and protection strategies within the state while biologists and bird stewards help educate the public and monitor nesting activity at colonies on tree islands, on rooftops and along Florida’s shores.
+Audubon Florida legislative and policy staff are developing and pushing conservation land acquisition, management, and protection strategies within the state while biologists and bird stewards help educate the public and monitor nesting activity at colonies on tree islands, on rooftops, and along Florida’s shores.

 American Oystercatcher (Haematopus palliatus) -- State Threatened

-The American Oystercatcher is one of the largest and most striking birds seen along Florida’s shores with its brown and white plumage, pink legs, thick orange bill and yellow eyes with bright orange eye-ring.
+The American Oystercatcher is one of the largest and most striking birds seen along Florida’s shores, with brown and white plumage, pink legs, thick orange bill, and yellow eyes with bright orange eye-ring.
+Florida’s year-round population of approximately four hundred nesting pairs of oystercatchers is augmented by an influx of more than 1,500 migratory birds each winter.
 They mostly eat mollusks and frequent coastal areas where oysters are abundant.
-These birds nest on sandy beaches and rooftops and are highly vulnerable to disturbance.
-Florida’s year-round population of no more than four hundred nesting pairs of oystercatchers is augmented by an influx of more than 1,500 migratory birds each winter.
+Resident birds nest on sandy beaches and rooftops and are highly vulnerable to disturbance.
+Learn how Audubon’s coastal bird stewardship program is helping give these birds a fighting chance.

 Bald Eagle (Haliaeetus leucocephalus)